Aquasin/DBMS_Course_Project/README.md

 2. Look into Optimizing the code.
 Make the code modular

+3. Use StringBuilder if possible for String concatenation instead of +=

 ## While running commands keep spaces before and after ( and , and only before for );

 <h3 style="color:#00ff00">Correct Way</h3>